Pentagon F-35 chief sees progress, but affordability still focus

 "The fact of the matter is we are still in development.
 We only have a third of our flight test program completed.
 You've got to expect that we're going to find things," he said.

 The plane has already been grounded twice this year.
-The Pentagon last week resumed flights of all 51 F-35 fighters after a week-long grounding ordered after inspectors found a crack on an engine blade on a test jet in California.
+The Pentagon last week resumed flights of the 51 F-35 fighters it owns after a week-long grounding ordered after inspectors found a crack on an engine blade on a test jet in California.

 Bogdan said the crack was found on a jet that had been the workhorse aircraft for testing how far the Air Force version of the plane could be pushed before reaching its limits.